prime31/Nez/README.md

 Add [Nez](https://www.nuget.org/packages/Nez/) and [Nez.PipelineImporter](https://www.nuget.org/packages/Nez.PipelineImporter/) to your project's NuGet packages.

 The latter will not add any references to your projects, installing it this way fetches the necessary `dll` files that your `Content.mgcb` needs to reference.
-Then edit `Content.mgcb` so it looks like this:
+Given the version of Nez that you installed, edit `Content.mgcb` so it looks like this:

 ```bash
 #----------------------------- Global Properties ---------------------------#